UIUC-CS598HDA/UIUC-CS598HDA.github.io/schedule.md

 * Deep Learning for Automatic Stereotypical Motor Movement Detection using Wearable Sensors in Autism Spectrum Disorders
 * Personalized machine learning for robot perception of affect and engagement in autism therapy
 * DeepBreath: Deep Learning of Breathing Patterns for Automatic Stress Recognition using Low-Cost Thermal Imaging in Unconstrained Settings
+* Statistical machine learning of sleep and physical activity phenotypes from sensor data in 96,220 UK Biobank participants

 ### Week 12 / Apr 3, 2019
 * Nie, Liqiang, et al. "Disease inference from health-related questions via sparse deep learning."
 IEEE Transactions on knowledge and Data Engineering 27.8 (2015): 2107-2119. [link](http://ieeexplore.ieee.org/abstract/document/7029673/)